WATER PROBLEMS

 Chlorine Taste and Smell

 Since the 1850s, chlorine has been used as a disinfectant to kill harmful bacteria in water itself or the pipes that transport it.
-Although it has helped several major threats to public health and is essential at the treatment plant and in the water distribution system, it is no longer necessary once the water reaches your home.
-Chlorine tastes and smells bad.
-It dries skin and hair, fades clothes (bleach is made of chlorine), and can dry out rubber seals in appliances, shortening their lives.
+Although it has helped eliminate several major threats to public health and is essential at the treatment plant and in the water distribution system, it is no longer necessary once the water reaches your home.
+In fact, it often leads to various water problems.
+Chlorine tastes and smells bad; it dries skin and hair, fades clothes, and can dry out rubber seals in appliances, significantly shortening their lives.

 Bacteria and Viruses